I created my first personal development plan when I was 16.

 Some of this preparation involves doing a bit more research on your goals so you can fully understand what is involved.

-When I read the 10X Rule: The Only Difference Between Success and Failure by Grant Cardone, one of the points that truly resonated with me is the idea that we often underestimate the amount of action that it will take to achieve an outcome.
+When I read the 10X Rule by Grant Cardone, one of the points that truly resonated with me is the idea that we often underestimate the amount of action that it will take to achieve an outcome.

 Have you ever experienced this?